codbex/codbex-atlas/README.md

 # codbex-atlas

-Atlas Platform contains all the available standard components.
+Atlas Edition contains all the available standard components.

 It is good for exploration about the different features and their applicability in particular scenarios.